 Sweltering temperatures persist across the US, while floodwaters inundate the Midwest

 Millions of Americans sweated through a scorching weekend as temperatures soared across the U.S., while residents were rescued from floodwaters that forced evacuations across the Midwest.
-One person was killed during flooding in South Dakota, the governor said.
+One person died during flooding in South Dakota, the governor said.

 At the borders of South Dakota, Iowa and Minnesota, floodwaters rose over several days.
 In northwest Iowa, 13 rivers flooded the area, said Eric Tigges of Clay County emergency management.
 Entire neighborhoods — and at least one entire town — were evacuated, and the Iowa town of Spencer imposed a curfew Sunday for the second night in a row after flooding that surpassed the record set in 1953.